Frequently Asked Questions

 /TWILIO_AUTH_TOKEN

-: Found on your Twilio Console dashboard.
+: Find these on your Twilio Console dashboard.
 Keep these secret!
-Do not commit them to version control.TWILIO_PHONE_NUMBER
+Never commit them to version control.TWILIO_PHONE_NUMBER

-: For serverless function handlers (like our webhook endpoint).api/src/services/
+: For serverless function handlers (like your webhook endpoint).api/src/services/

 : For business logic and interacting with third-party APIs (like Twilio).api/db/schema.prisma